yspark-dblab/gcare/README.md

         - HUMAN [3] - datasets/human/human.txt : Figure 7 and 8
         - AIDS [4] - datasets/aids/aids.txt : Figure 7, 8, 9, and 10
         - YAGO [5] - datasets/yago/yago.txt : Figure 6

+        For RDF datasets, the data graph files are the results of type-aware transformation [6], thus each label represents a certain type.

     * The following is a typical example.
        ```
        t # 16